electronicvisions/hbp-sp9-guidebook/pm/ess.rst

 Installation of the ESS (PyNN 0.8)
 ==================================

-By following this guideline, you will successfully install the current (as of March 2015) `stable` software stack of Heidelberg, containing the ESS, emulator of the NM-PM1 hardware system.
+By following this guideline, you will successfully install the current (as of March 2015) `stable` software stack of Heidelberg, containing the ESS, emulator of the BrainScaleS hardware system.
 You will have installed it together with the compatible PyNN version (0.8).

 Currently, a new software stack is under development which will replace the old one.